brontolinux/hENC/README.md

 We use configuration management on several datacenters around the world.
 In each datacenter, there may be different "environments" that require specific settings, for example: machines confined in an "isolated" network segment will probably use different DNS servers than the rest, so having a file to map specific settings based on the environment is probably a good idea.
 Finally, it's always nice if you can override any specific setting down to the node level, and here you have another good candidate for a file to read.

-In short, this means that in a similar setting you need at least four levels:
+We have found a scheme of four levels to be sufficient for most needs:

 1. General defaults
 2. Location defaults
 3. Location environment defaults
 4. Node-specific settings

-We have found this scheme to work pretty well as long as you don't need to share the first three levels across several different projects.
-In that case, we found that replicating the first three level into a "project" level gave us a scheme that worked well in this case, too:
+As long as you don't need to share the first three levels across several different projects it works well.
+In that case, we found that replicating the first three level into a "project" level gave us a scheme that worked well:

 1. General defaults
 2. Location defaults